-A. Introduction to the Partnership (see Attachment V) (www.dhcs.ca.gov/services/ltc/pages/cpltc.aspx)

-- Asset protection means each dollar that a CPLTC policy paid in benefits protects one dollar of a policyholder's assets from Medi-Cal's estate recovery - Additional CPLTC training and certification is required in order to market, sell, solicit, or contact any person for the purpose of marketing a CPLTC policy or certificate, Cal.
+- A. Introduction to the Partnership (see Attachment V) (www.dhcs.ca.gov/services/ltc/pages/cpltc.aspx) - 1.
+Asset protection means each dollar of a CPLTC policy pays and the benefits paid protect one dollar of a policyholder's assets from Medi-Cal's eligibility spend-down rules - Additional CPLTC training and certification is required in order to market, sell, solicit, or contact any person for the purpose of marketing a CPLTC policy or certificate, Cal.
 Ins.
 Code section 58056(a) - 3.
-Distinct CPLTC benefits: - a. built-in automatic inflation protection - care coordination and monitoring by state-approved licensed health professionals independent of the insurance company to develop a plan of care based upon an individual's needs and resources - c. waiver of premium for all days the policy pays for care - d. premium increase limitation of 40% spread over three years
+Distinct CPLTC benefits: - a. built-in automatic inflation protection - b. care coordination and monitoring by state-approved licensed health professionals independent of the insurance company to develop a plan of care based upon an individual's needs and resources - c. waiver of premium for all days the policy pays for care - d. premium increase limitation of 40% spread over three years